Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Across India’s courts, there is a growing appetite for AI adoption.
 From translation and transcription tools to AI-enabled legal research, case management, and even scheduling, courts are increasingly seeing the value of these technologies.
 While adoption has largely been cautious, it has also been fragmented, often led by individual judges or through pilots, with no clear framework to guide long-term use.

-• Principled Adoption: Establish guiding frameworks that can be applied consistently across different stages and use cases of AI in the judiciary.
+• Principled Adoption: Establish guiding frameworks that can be applied consistently across courts, different stages and use cases of AI in the judiciary.

 • Responsible Use of Public Finance: Ensure that investments in AI are accountable, transparent, and in the public interest.